 - Limit the results with the retailer’s business type (e.g. HVAC-R, Civil, Building, etc.).

 - Find specific retailers in a given area.

 This article may contain some technical terms which provides an overview of how I constructed this custom functionality.
 If you have any questions, please let me know.

 I used the React Context and useReducer to managed the functionality state and not Redux.
 I think using Redux is quite overkill for this specific widget’s functionality.

-I used the Formik package for rendering form components.
-I find it easy to control or manage the input fields, errors, validations, events, and form’s state when I’m using Formik.
+I used the Formik package to render form components.
+I find it easy to control or manage input fields, errors, validations, events, and a form’s state when I use Formik.